 Particularly in Las Vegas, where the party starts well before sundown and lasts far past dawn, travelers need a place to lay their weary heads.
-Of course, glimmering casino-resorts glow along the famed Strip, and Las Vegas certainly doesn't suffer a shortage of places to stay.
-Still, there are a few newcomers to the Las Vegas hotel scene that have begun to leave an impression as deep as the tried-and-true, old-time resorts.
+Sin City certainly doesn't suffer a shortage of places to stay, but there are a few newcomers that are leaving an impression as deep as the tried-and-true, old-time resorts.
 Pack your bags, and don't forget the hangover sunglasses; we're taking you to the top 5 new hotels in Vegas.

 Who says you can't teach an old casino new tricks?
 Las Vegas's newest casino hotel, The D Las Vegas, is housed in the former Fitzgerald Casino building, a 1970s relic that's been revamped from top-to-bottom with a $15 million makeover.
 The D Las Vegas Casino Hotel debuted in the city's downtown section with a bang in fall 2012 -- people were giddy over a hotel with upscale and hip decor, and lower prices than its nearby luxury competitors.
 In a nod to the old-school Vegas Rat Pack, The D features vintage slot machines (imagine ... pulling a lever, not pressing a button!) and daily live entertainment to the delight of its guests.
 The hotel's 638 rooms feature a chic decor, excellent views and high-end amenities like pillow-top mattresses, flat screen TVs and Wi-Fi.
 The 2-storey casino also features standard game tables, and not-so-standard "Dancing Dealers," a staff of sexy, go-go dancing card dealers.
 Belly up to 1 of 3 on-site bars, or grab a bite at any of the 3 restaurants, like American Coney Island, which serves beach boardwalk classics like hot dogs with chili.
 Should you want to hit the nightlife on Fremont Street, The D is conveniently located directly above the action.